AgPipeline/template-rgb-plot/README.md

 Be sure to save your changes.

 ### Generate full README <a name="readme" />

 After you perform this step, a second README.md file should be generated that contains detailed information about how to generate, test, and publish the algorithm.
 Following the README.md generation instructions from [this GitHub repo](https://github.com/andreasbm/readme#usage), first install @appnest/readme if you have not done so already using the command `npm install @appnest/readme`.
 Next run the command ```npx @appnest/readme generate --output "{{ cookiecutter._project_name }}/README.md" --package cookiecutter.json``` in order to generate a complete README.md file

+The README will be located in the folder titled {{ cookiecutter._project_name }}

+### (OPTIONAL) Update blueprint.md <a name="update_blueprint" />
+If you would like your README.md file to look different than it currently does, you can change the markdown text in blueprint.md in order to reflect how you would like for it to look